-WASHINGTON – Former soldier and current Republican Sen. Tom Cotton of Arkansas says that employers need to think outside of the box when considering whether or not to hire veterans transitioning into the civilian working world.
+WASHINGTON – Former soldier infantryman and current Republican Arkansas Sen. Tom Cotton of Arkansas says that employers need to think outside of the box when considering debating whether or not to hire veterans transitioning into the civilian working world.

-While speaking as part of a panel discussion on veteran issues Saturday in Washington, D.C., focused on addressing the needs of veterans returning from war, Cotton called for an increased focus on "post-traumatic growth" and for employers to take into account during the hiring process the "intangible skills" veterans have gained in the field into accountduring their hiring processes.
+While speaking on a Saturday as part of a panel discussion on veteran issues Saturday in Washington, D.C., focused on addressing the needs of veterans returning from war, Cotton called for an increased focus on "post-traumatic growth" and for employers to take into account during the hiring process the "intangible skills" veterans have gained gain in the field into accountduring their hiring processes.

 "If we put the focus on the growth that any veteran has, especially those who were in close combat … we'll be serving not only those veterans better, but serving our country and communities better," Cotton said.

-The context of Cotton's perspective was rooted in his own experience while serving in the Army.
+The context of Cotton's perspective was rooted in his own personal experience while serving in the United States Army.

 "As an infantryman, my soldiers didn't necessarily get a lot of tangible skills that are marketable in the private sector," he said, noting that things like "operating a machine gun" don't necessarily translate to the civilian working world in Arkansas.

 But, Cotton continued, the more abstract skills gained by veterans during their time in uniform, such as leadership and discipline, make them priceless commodities in the civilian working world, Cotton said.